The Brown Daily Herald: Staff

 The Brown Daily Herald employs over 250 voluntary staff members, who work as editors, business managers, reporters, designers, photographers, and artists.
-Tom Li is the Editor-in-Chief and also serves as president of The Brown Daily Herald Inc., and Ryan Doherty is managing editor and vice president.
+Cate Latimer is the Editor-in-Chief and also serves as president of The Brown Daily Herald Inc., and Ciara Meyer is managing editor and vice president.

 Editorial board

 The editorial board manages the Herald and is responsible for its daily production.
 Members usually serve for the spring of their junior year and the fall of their senior year.
 The board usually consists of between three and seven positions.
 In recent years, positions on the board have included Editors-in-Chief, Managing Editors, and Senior Editors.

-The Herald is currently under its 135th editorial board.
-For this reason, the members of the board are collectively referred to as "135" (pronounced "one-thirty-five").
-The members of the 135th editorial board are: Editor-in-Chief Tom Li '26, Managing Editor Ryan Doherty '26, Managing Editor Owen Dahlkamp '26, Managing Editor Julianna Chang '26, Senior Editor Anisha Kumar '26, and Senior Editor Yael Wellisch '26.
+The Herald is currently under its 136th editorial board.
+For this reason, the members of the board are collectively referred to as "136" (pronounced "one-thirty-six").
+The members of the 136th editorial board are: Editor-in-Chief Cate Latimer '27, Managing Editor Ciara Meyer '27, Managing Editor Elise Haulund '27, Managing Editor Claire Song '27, Senior Editor Hadley Carr '27, Senior Editor Paul Hudes '27, and Senior Editor Max Robinson '26.5.